splitfront/Indynorm/README.md

     - much smarter with edge cases and weird stuff.
 - supports `*.sublime-syntax` in addition to venerable `*.tmLanguage`;
 - works with mixed space/tab indentation;

+## How does it actually work:

+1. AutoSetIndentation does its best to detect indentation settings for current file (tabs or spaces, amount of spaces per tab);
+2. We combine editor's defaults, general user preferences and syntax specific preferences to figure out what kind of indentation user expects to see in such and such type of file;
+3. We convert and adapt file contents so 1 will become 2 in most consistent way possible.

 ## Compatibility and possible conflicts